THE TRAVELLING HISTORIAN -- RAMSES I

 Wooden Hammer, Metal Chisel, Brush, Wooden Sticks & Fine Cords used to draw straight lines.

 The work was entrusted to the architect and the craftsmen who lived in the village of Deir el-Mdeina.
 The working day started at dawn and lasted eight hours with a break after four hours for lunch.
 The work week was ten days during which there were two days of rest.
 The work was done by teams, the head of which had originally been chosen by the pharaoh himself or by his vizier/prime minister.
-Each team of craftsmen worked in two groups: the right and the left, each under orders of the foreman.
+Each team of craftsmen worked in two groups: the right and the left, each under orders of a foreman.

 Paint Palettes